alkhateebali/Microservices.Net/README.md

 - Validation: Ensures data integrity and consistency across inputs using FluentValidation.
 - Global Exception Handling Middleware: Catches unhandled exceptions and provides a uniform response structure for errors.
 - Redis Caching (Optional): Handles caching for improved performance.
 Enabled through the --redis parameter.
-- Messaging (Optional): Includes messaging functionality for microservices communication.
-Enabled through the --messaging parameter.
+- Messaging with Retries: Integrated MassTransit and RabbitMQ for reliable message queuing and processing with built-in retry mechanisms.
 - Metrics and Monitoring: Integrate tools like Prometheus and Grafana for monitoring.
 - Health Checks: Monitors the health of the application and its dependencies.
 - Swagger: Provides interactive API documentation.